 Hailed by interviewees for “her speed and knowledge”.
 Won plaudits for offering “immediate advice” and “staying on top of complicated files”.
 Sources also remarked on her Chinese language skills which prove “useful for documentation and correspondence”.

-Recently, she was given an individual award for Best in Dispute Resolution at the Euromoney Legal Media Group Asia Women in Business Law Awards 2017.
+Recently, Rebecca is identified as Health and Wellness Advocate of the Year by ALB’s Women in Law Awards 2022 and was awarded an individual award for Best in Dispute Resolution at the Euromoney Legal Media Group Asia Women in Business Law Awards 2017.

 Rebecca started as a junior lawyer who was given the responsibility for setting up and organising the system for the loan recovery work for financial institutions such as the Bank of China.
 From there, she actively advises local and foreign banks on many issues relating to their banking business.
 Much of her work involves managing and advising banking clients on their claims and disputes as well as various issues involving banker-customer relationship.
 For example, she has represented Bank of China in a reported case concerning paramount mortgagee’s rights.
 She was also part of the team that represented Skandinaviska Enskilda Banken AB in the high profile case against Asia Pacific Brewery Pte Ltd relating to the fraud perpetrated by Chia Teck Leng on the Brewery and the Bank.
 As a senior litigator in the firm, she is also responsible for ensuring the high quality of litigation service provided by the firm to its clients.